pachterlab/splitcode-tutorial/docs/source/tutorials_sprite.rst

 .. hint::

    Add ``--com-names`` option if you want a **numerical** identifier for the SPRITE clusters placed into the FASTQ header comments rather than (or in addition to) the "final barcodes".

+   If you don't care about "final barcodes", You can omit --outb and --mapping; this will make things faster and more memory efficient.

 Ligation Efficiency